SDL-Hercules-390/hyperion/readme/README.EXTPKG.md

 Depending on the speed of your system it may take anywhere from a couple of minutes to several minutes to finish building all of the packages.

-5. Update your `LIB` and `INCLUDE` environment variables (on Linux this would be your `LIBRARY_PATH` and `CPATH` variables) to point to the directory where your packages were just installed:
+5. Update your "LIB" and "INCLUDE" environment variables (on Linux this would be your "LIBRARY_PATH" and "CPATH" variables) to point to the directory where your packages were just installed:
         setx LIB "%LIB%;\extpkgs\lib"
         setx INCLUDE "%INCLUDE%;\extpkgs\include"

 6. Build Hercules as normal.  (self explanatory)

 That concludes the necessary steps to build the external packages.
 You now have the 32-bit and 64-bit versions of the Debug and Release builds of the external packages.
-If you desire, you may delete both the `\repo` and `\work` directories as they are no longer needed.
-You only need to keep the `\extpkgs` directory needed by Hercules (pointed to by your `LIB` environment variable).
+If you desire, you may delete both the "\repo" and "\work" directories as they are no longer needed.
+You only need to keep the "\extpkgs" directory needed by Hercules (pointed to by your "LIB" environment variable).

-If you clone the `\hyperion` directory or download a newer Hyperion repository in the future, there is nothing extra you need to do.
+If you clone the "\hyperion" directory or download a newer Hyperion repository in the future, there is nothing extra you need to do.
 You do *NOT* need to rebuild the external packages ever again (unless they are updated of course).

 ---------------